brooklynrail/brooklynrail-platform/content/events/2022/12/100-years-of-jonas-mekas-lost-lost-lost-1976.md

 ---
 title: '100 Years of Jonas Mekas: "Lost, Lost, Lost" (1976)'
 deck: Reel 1
-summary: Please join us for a screening series featuring the six reels of "Lost, Lost, Lost" by Jonas Mekas, curated in collaboration with our friends at The Film-Makers' Cooperative.
-Register to receive a link to access the film.
+summary: Please join us for a screening series of the six reels of “Lost, Lost, Lost” by Jonas Mekas, curated in collaboration with our friends at The Film-Makers’ Cooperative.
+We'll make a new reel available each day the week of December 26.
+Register here to receive a link to access reel 1.
+Register for all days from December 26-30 to receive access to all of the reels over the course of the week.
 people:
   - person: film-makers-cooperative
 date: 2022-12-26T00:00:00-0500